Vorror/coalesce-strategy/README.md

 <a name="skipKeysWithFunctionValues" />
 ### skipKeysWithFunctionValues

-Any property/key on the central model object that has assigned a `function` will be ignored during the coalescing process.
+Any property/key on the central model object that has been assigned a `function` will be ignored during the coalescing process.

 __Supported On__